-NOTE: On upflow installations, return air can enter through either side, both sides, or the bottom.
-On horizontal or downflow installations the return air must enter through the knockout opening in the lower panel of the furnace.
+NOTE: Return air can enter through either side, both sides, the bottom or a side and the bottom.
 Return air can not enter through rear of the furnace.
 When the furnace is located in an area near or adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the return grille.
 Any blower moving a high volume of air will produce audible noise which could be objectionable to when the unit is located very close to living areas.
 It is advisable to route the return air ducts under the floor or through the attic.

-1. For side connections using a 16" x 25" (406.4 x 635mm) filter , cut out the embossed area shown in Figure 36.
-This will provide a $14^1/2$ " x $22^1/2$ " (368.3 x 571.5mm) approximate opening.
+- 1. For side connections using a 16" x 25" (406.4 x 635mm) filter, cut out the embossed area shown in Figure 36.
+This will provide a $14^1/2^{"}$ x $22^1/2^{"}$ (368.3 x 571.5mm) approximate opening. - Bottom returns can be made by removing the knockout panel in the furnace base.
+Do NOT remove knock-out except for a bottom return. - Installation of locking-type dampers are recommended in all branches, or in individual ducts to balance system's air flow. - Non-combustible, flexible duct connectors are recommended for return and supply connections to furnace.